torrocus/torrocus/README.md

 ### Tips for Recruiters

 - 💎 Interested in Ruby and Rails.
-- 🌎 Remote work only as a B2B contractor.
+- 🌎 Remote work only as a B2B contractor or consultant.
 - 💸 Please include salary ranges in job offers.

 ## Blog posts